-This is a public speaking competition for primary school pupils, which we started in our District in 2002, apart from an earlier competition in the Isle of Man.
-It has grown bigger and better each year, and there are plans this year to increase the scale to allow more pupils to take part in rounds in primary schools.
+This is a public speaking competition for primary school pupils, which the Rotary Club of Westhoughton started in our District in 2002, (apart from an earlier competition in the Isle of Man).
+It has grown bigger and better each year, and six of the Westhoughton primary schools have taken part in various years.

 The winning team receives the Gordon Eatock Cup, which is named after one of our former members, himself a primary school head.